Skip to Content

 B

-Back issues Back issues are older issues of journals.
-These are shelved separately from current copies.
+Back issues All issues previous to the current are referred to as back issues.
+Print copies are shelved separately from current copies.

 Barcode Your personal barcode is the number that appears on your student or staff card.
 This is unique to you and is needed for all Library borrowing transactions.
 Library books also have barcodes, usually on the inside of a book on the first page.

-Boolean Searching Boolean searching is a method of combining search terms in database searching using Boolean operators: AND, OR and NOT.
+Boolean Searching is a method of combining search terms in database searching using Boolean operators: AND, OR and NOT.

-Borrow To take a book or other item out of the Library for a specific period of time.
+Borrow To take a book or other item, which has been checked out to your account, out of the Library for a specific period of time.
 Also called Check Out.

 C

 Catalogue A listing of all material a library holds.
-The online catalogue at Queen's is called the Library Catalogue.
+The online catalogue at Queen's is called Library Search.

 Check In See Return